 - Dedicate a Kiddush or Oneg Shabbat in honor of Inclusion Awareness Day. - Place an article in your newsletter explaining Inclusion Awareness Shabbat (p.10). - Train clergy, ushers, lay leaders and congregants to be welcoming using the How You Can Make a Difference, Guidelines for Ushers and Lay Leaders and People First Language handouts (pp. 6-9). - Use People First Language in all publications and worship services (p.9). - Survey your facility for accessibility and make plans to address areas of need (p.
-17).
+17). - Provide large print Siddurim and Chumashim. - Provide accessible seating in different parts of the sanctuary for people who use wheelchairs and walkers and their family members.

-A canopied entrance with drop off area and curb cut allows safe and easy access for all at 2006 Open Hearts Award winning Temple Jeremiah, Northfield, IL.
+A canopied entrance with drop off area and curb cut allows safe and easy access at 2006 Open Hearts Award winning Temple Jeremiah,